Aosanusi30/Kenny-Cookies-Company-/README.md

 - CustomerId
 - Customer Name

-This was done to test my data modeling skilsl
+This was done to test my data modeling skils

 # Insights